Benefits and Side Effects of Eating Watermelon

 - Viagra-like Effect on Men

 Citrulline in watermelon is converted into the amino acid arginine by the body.
 This increases the nitric oxide levels, which in turn has a relaxing effect on the blood vessels.
 A study done at Texas A&M University shows that this relaxing effect on the blood vessels is similar to what the active drug in Viagra, sildenafil, causes.
-Thus, consumption of watermelon may enhance libido.
+Thus, the consumption of watermelon may enhance libido.

 - Improves Heart Health and Reduces Blood Pressure